Eminem’s Surprise Album ‘Kamikaze’ Tops Charts In US And On Track To Break Records In Britain

 This time, Eminem’s impromptu tweet served as the only announcement for the new album’s release, and fans went wild.
 His tweet stated, “Tried not to overthink this one…enjoy.”

-Fans made to responding immediately, stating their elation that Eminem’s new album would bring him back to the top, and didn’t need the type of promotion which he used for Revival.
+Fans began responding immediately, stating their elation that Eminem’s new album would bring him back to the top, and didn’t need the type of promotion which he used for Revival.

 “This is the Eminem where I want to listen to one track over and over, this is the Eminem where I want to memorize every line, this is the Eminem I want to put on after a [crappy] day… This is the Eminem Hip Hop needs”